typsy-dev/documentation/ApiV2.md

 ```

 ### Response
 Example response where create a user request has been successful.
+The documentation on what do with the requestId is [here](#request-status)
 ```
 {
     "requestId": "a2e553c0-c963-4bdd-87de-1805122740e6",